Arcade Fire: 2020–2024: We

-2025-present: Pink Elephant
+2025–present: Pink Elephant

 In March 2025, members of Arcade Fire performed at Luck Reunion, outside of Austin, where they debuted new songs from their forthcoming album.
 These tracks included "Pink Elephant", "Ride or Die", and "Year of the Snake".
 On April 4, the band published a teaser video clip on their social media accounts, and they released a social network mobile app brand-named Trust.
 In the app, the band published video clips including a song "Cars and Telephones".

-On April 7, at the end of the radio mix in the Trust app, Butler and Chassagne announced the new album Pink Elephant to be released on May 9.
+On April 7, 2025, at the end of the radio mix in the Trust app, Butler and Chassagne announced the new album Pink Elephant to be released on May 9.

-The band played live previews of the full album on a promotional tour titled 'Don't Think About Pink Elephant'; the tour commenced with nine North American shows beginning April 22 in Mexico City, and concluded on May 14 with a one-off show in London.
+The band played live previews of the full album on a promotional tour titled 'Don't Think About Pink Elephant'; the tour commenced with nine North American shows beginning April 22, 2025, in Mexico City, and concluded on May 14, 2025 with a one-off show in London.
 Prior to the first show, the band announced that Parry would be absent from the tour whilst he and his wife prepared for the birth of their first child.

-On May 10, the band were the musical guests on Saturday Night Live for the seventh time in their career, performing "Year of the Snake" and "Pink Elephant" on the penultimate episode of its fiftieth season.
+On May 10, 2025, the band were the musical guests on Saturday Night Live for the seventh time in their career, performing "Year of the Snake" and "Pink Elephant" on the penultimate episode of its fiftieth season.
 The episode drew in 4.215 million domestic viewers.
+On June 9, 2025, the band were musical guests on The Tonight Show Starring Jimmy Fallon and performed "Circle of Trust".

+On October 30, 2025, the band publicly announced via Instagram that members Win Butler and Régine Chassagne had decided to separate.

+On February 4, 2026, the band announced Open Your Heart or Die Trying, an ambient companion album based on Pink Elephant.
+It was released exclusively for Record Store Day 2026 on April 18.
+The band described the album as "an ambient release that imagines Pink Elephant as a new sonic landscape, a score to a film that hasn't been made yet."
+The album was later released on digital streaming services on May 1.